MaTi5893/Napoleon-s-Legacy-Remastered/Napoleon's Legacy_Remake/dev_diary/Scandinavia.md

 - The tiny Island of Helligoland will be given to Danemark as a result of the fleeding of the british monarchy
 - The city of Lübeck will be given to Sweden as they were a lot more focus on Germany
 - Sweden will gain core on the province of Stralsund

+## Other things

+- Some pops are going to be more Swedish or Danes (Helligoland and the Faroe Island will be 100% Danes while Lübeck and Stralsund will be more Swedish)
+- If one owns St Petersburg, Copenhagen and every Baltic Isles at the same time, we will be able to select a decision which will increase taxes (to reflect the commercial activity)
+- Denmark and Sweden will start as allies
+- Both Denmark and Sweden will be allied to Westphalia and PLC (to reflect the reality of surveilling Prussia)
+- Danemark will be given one factory of Steamer transport in Sjaelland
+- Danemark will be given the Battleship Column Doctrine tech
+- Sweden will get the ideological thought tech